Battery Ventures

-Battery Ventures is an American technology-focused investment firm.
+Battery Ventures is a global, technology-focused investment firm.
 Founded in 1983, the firm makes venture-capital and private-equity investments in markets across the globe from offices in Boston, Silicon Valley, San Francisco, Israel and London.
 Since inception, the firm has raised over $13 billion and is now investing its fourteenth funds, Battery Venture XIV and Battery Ventures Select Fund II, with a combined capitalization of $3.8 billion.